caiks/TBOT01/README.md

 ./main condition model006 4 position >model006_position.log

 ```
 All of these *models* are run to zero *label entropy*.
-That means that if they were applied to the trading *history* they would have 100% prediction accuracy.
+That means that if they were applied to the training *history* they would have 100% prediction accuracy.

-Now let us run the same set of *conditioners* on a *level* that consists of the *slice variables* of 12 *model 4* regions every 30 degrees,
+Now let us run the same set of *conditioners* on a *level* that consists of the *slice variables* of 12 *model 4* regions every 30 degrees (which is the same *underlying level* in *model 5* above),
 ```
 ./main condition model007 4 motor >model007_motor.log